Arada–Montemuro Wind Farm

+This article is rated Start-Class.
+You can help Wikipedia by expanding it.

 The 112 megawatt (MW) Arada–Montemuro Wind Farm is an onshore Wind Farm in the Viseu district of Portugal.
-It uses Enercon E-82 wind turbines.
+It uses 65 Enercon E-82 wind turbines.
+It has 133 MW of capacity across all of its parks.

-In March 2007, there was 1,874 MW of wind power generating capacity installed in Portugal, with another 908 MW under construction.
+In December 2025, Portugal's total installed wind power capacity reached 6.55 GW (6,550 MW).

 It is owned and operated by EDF renewables but was developed by Eolica da Arada.